RVs are a great way to travel. For one thing, it gives you total flexibility; you can set your own schedule and go on pit stops along the way.

 Next, prepare a cleaning solution.
 Make sure it’s safe to use on your roof’s material and avoid abrasive cleaners as well as those that contain citrus or petroleum solvents as they can cause permanent damage to the roof.

-Using a soft sponge or soft-bristled brush, apply the cleaning solution to the roof.
+Using a soft sponge or soft brush, apply the cleaning solution to the roof.
 It’s best to work in sections as that’ll prevent the cleaner from drying before it’s rinsed off.

 Gently scrub away any grime or stains before rinsing the roof with clean water.
 Don’t forget to rinse the sides of the RV as well as it’ll likely be dirty from cleaning the roof.

-Once the roof is clean, seal the surface with a rubber roof protectant – that will repel dirt and protect it from the sun’s rays.
+We highly recommend sealing the surface with a rubber roof protectant after cleaning; it will repel dirt and protect it from the sun’s rays.

 Washing the RV Body